 While floating the Buffalo National River, you will also find an abundance of wildlife and plant species.
 Hunting as well as fishing are allowed in the national river under state and National Park Service regulations.
 More facts about the Buffalo is that there is a diverse range of cultural resources along with historic sites.
 Protected sites include prehistoric village and shelter sites, historic farmsteads, mining sites, in addition to Civilian Conservation Corps structure.

-The park’s 94,293 acres, totaling 95,730 acres that are legislated, are divided into three management districts.
-The three designated wilderness areas that are included in the park boundaries are the Upper Buffalo Wilderness Area, the Ponca Wilderness Area, and the Lower Buffalo Wilderness Area.
-Park headquarters are located in Harrison (Boone County), Arkansas.
+Another fact about the Buffalo is that the park has a total of 94,293 acres that is divided into three management districts.
+These are the Upper Buffalo Wilderness Area, the Ponca Wilderness Area, and the Lower Buffalo Wilderness Area.
+Buffalo National River Park headquarters are located in Harrison (Boone County), Arkansas.
 The park visitation has averaged more than 800,000 visitors a year.
 In addition to visitor water-based activities, the park offers more than 100 miles of hiking trails and designated trails for horseback riding.
 Since there are few roads which parallel the river and few accessible overlooks, river and trail trips are among the best ways to experience the park.

 We appreciate your comments and concerns regarding park operations: Download & Print Comment Form